How to estimate painting and decorating jobs in the UK

 - Filling and sanding: 30 to 60 minutes per room depending on condition

 Materials should be marked up 15 to 25% over your trade cost.
-This covers the time spent buying, storing, and transporting paint and sundries — it is part of the service.
+This covers the time spent buying, storing, and transporting paint and sundries.
+It's part of the service.
 Do not forget smaller items: dust sheets, masking tape, filler, sandpaper, brushes and roller covers, sugar soap.
 These add up to £30 to £80 per room on a full repaint.
+Every penny counts, so ensure these costs are included in your estimate.

 Common estimating mistakes to avoid